-- Industrial waste: Industry is one of the main factors causing water pollution.
-Unfortunately, thousands of companies are still unaware of the proper handling and care that should be made of this resource.
-Huge quantities of pollutants derived from industrial processes are still dumped into rivers, seas and canals. and are most affected by these bad practices. - Rising temperatures: global warming also influences water pollution.
+- Industrial waste: Industry is one of the main factors pollution. causing water Unfortunately, thousands of companies are still unaware of the proper handling and care that should be made of this resource.
+Huge quantities of pollutants derived from industrial processes are still dumped into rivers, seas and canals, and are most affected by these bad practices. - Rising temperatures: global warming influences also water pollution.
 How is this possible?
 The explanation is simple: when an ecosystem suffers from temperatures above normal, the water sources decrease their amount of oxygen, which causes the water to alter its composition.